Pipe bombs found near Capitol on Jan. 6 are believed to have been placed the night before

 The FBI said its agents are “using every tool in our toolbox” and have interviewed more than 1,000 residents and business owners in the neighborhood where the devices were found.
 On Friday morning, the FBI released additional information that confirmed The Post’s reporting about the timing of the placement of the bombs and raised the reward offered to $100,000.

-The Post spoke to local residents, property managers and business owners to obtain exclusive video of the suspect in the moments before he allegedly placed the bomb in an alley behind the Republican National Committee, one block from the Capitol grounds.
+The Post spoke to local residents, property managers and business owners to obtain exclusive video of the suspect in the moments before the individual allegedly placed the bomb in an alley behind the Republican National Committee, one block from the Capitol grounds.

 On Jan.
 5 at 8:13 p.m., a security camera captured the suspect carrying a backpack, according to a resident who reviewed the footage and provided a copy to the FBI.
 The suspect was walking eastbound on C Street SE, headed toward an entrance to an alley that curved toward the Republican National Committee building.
 The Post did not obtain that footage but confirmed the homeowner’s account with a law enforcement official familiar with the investigation.

 Seconds later, in video obtained by The Post, the suspect can be seen in the alley, known as Rumsey Court.
-He is wearing a light-colored sweatshirt and carrying a backpack near his waist, matching photographs that have been released by the FBI, walking west past a row of homes.
-He is believed to be walking toward the area behind the Republican National Committee building and the Capitol Hill Club to place the explosive device, according to the official familiar with the investigation, who spoke on the condition of anonymity to discuss sensitive matters.
+The individual wearing a light-colored sweatshirt and carrying a backpack near his waist, matching photographs that have been released by the FBI, walking west past a row of homes.
+The suspect is believed to be walking toward the area behind the Republican National Committee building and the Capitol Hill Club to place the explosive device, according to the official familiar with the investigation, who spoke on the condition of anonymity to discuss sensitive matters.

-Another video shows the suspect carrying a backpack near his waist as he approaches the area where the bomb was discovered on Jan.
-6. He appears to be wearing a mask and gloves.
+Another video shows the suspect carrying a backpack near their waist as he approaches the area where the bomb was discovered on Jan.
+6. They appear to be wearing a mask and gloves.
 According to the law enforcement official, this is the last known sighting of the suspect before the placement of the bomb.

 When federal officials asked the public for information about the suspect, they circulated still images drawn from this video.
 For unknown reasons, the suspect did not immediately leave the area.
-Another video obtained by The Post shows the suspect retracing his steps on Rumsey Court at 8:16 p.m., again walking westbound toward the RNC building.
-He is moving at a brisk pace and still carrying a backpack near his waist.
+Another video obtained by The Post shows the suspect retracing their steps on Rumsey Court at 8:16 p.m., again walking westbound toward the RNC building.
+The individual is moving at a brisk pace and still carrying a backpack near their waist.

 One minute later, the suspect is seen walking eastbound on Rumsey Court — away from the area where the pipe bomb was discovered.
-He is wearing the backpack on his back.
+They are wearing the backpack on their back.

 The same person is suspected of placing the bomb at the Democratic National Committee building, according to a law enforcement official familiar with the investigation.
 It is not clear which bomb was placed first.
+On Friday, the FBI released an image of one of the devices.
+The bureau described the suspect as wearing Nike Air Max Speed Turf shoes in yellow, black and gray, and said that the person is believed to have placed both bombs between 7:30 and 8:30 p.m. on Jan.
+5.

 Peter Hermann, Elyse Samuels and Matt Viser contributed to this report.